philroberts/D2JES/README.md

 - Removes red/bold from thread titles.
 - Converts forum gold to igg in user block.
 - Converts plaintext battle tags to bnet + d3up links.
+- Adds a PM link next to username on each post.

 TODO
 ----